andrasq/node-docs/upgrade-2016.md

 Swapped out:
 - switched to 350W SeaSonic 80+ Bronze power supply from Enermax NAXN 450W (save 11W)
 - removed ati x1300 video card in favor of built-in iGPU (HD-530) (save 13W)
-- downgraded linux kernel to 3.16 from 4.3 to recognize the iGPU (as an i915, but it works well)
+- downgraded linux kernel to 3.16 from 4.3 to recognize the iGPU (as "vesa vbe", but it works great)
 - changed KVM vm cpu type to "Hypervisor Default" (is missing features `svm` and `syscall` on Skylake)

 Upshot:
 - 2x-2.5x faster nodejs
 - 7x-9x faster `make -j8` builds (Only 2.2x faster on retest; 70% faster cores: 22% clock, 41% IPC.
   Old system must have been misconfigured, or slowed by the motherboard.)
-- 24W less power consumption
+- 24W less power consumption, now 52W at idle (system draw at plug, not including monitor)
 - no worse video performance than x1300 (using the "vesa" and "vbe" Xorg drivers)
 - temps above ambient +8* C idle, +46 x8 busy (build), +41 x8 very busy (prime95 at start),
   to +58 x8 very very busy (prime95 at end) (4400 MHz at 1.325V)
   (or 4500 MHz at auto - 0.025V: +1* C idle, +41 x8 build, +40 to +67* C prime95)
 - lost support for latest docker.io (needs the 4.3 kernel)
 - lost 1900x1200 vga text console mode (had with 4.3 kernel, and vga=383 (0x17F) does not take)

-Need:
-- usb mass storage (for bios upgrades)
-- wider case (to better fit the cpu cooler)
-- kernel newer than 4.4 (to recognize skylake chipset voltage and rpm probes) (tried 4.8, but was no different, still no voltage or rpm measurements)

 Impressions So Far